What is SEO?

 - Link strength – What is the authority of the linking page?

-- Chance to replicate the backlink – Will I be able to get the same backlink?
+- Difficulty – Will you be able to get the same backlink?

 The next step is the so-called email outreach – contacting the website owners to replace the backlink of your competitor (also known as The Skyscraper Technique) or add your backlink as an additional resource.

 The Skyscraper Technique (named by Brian Dean from Backlinko) works like this: